Rules, etc.

 Merchandising Revenue Baseline: $210

-Team Owner controls Budget?: Yes, owner decides
+Team Owner controls Budget?: Yes, owner decides over budget

 Revenue Sharing: No revenue sharing